 - Make wholegrains, beans, peas and lentils a major part of your daily diet

-Furthermore, vegans benefit from avoiding red and processed meat, which The World Health Organization categorises as an agent that causes cancer and an agent that probably causes cancer respectively.
+Furthermore, vegans benefit from avoiding processed and red meat, which The World Health Organization categorises as an agent that causes cancer and an agent that probably causes cancer respectively.

 Vegan diets have been linked to lower rates of type 2 diabetes and there is clinical evidence that they can help with the management of this type of diabetes as well as weight management.
 Read more in the following articles from research journals: Nutrition, Metabolism & Cardiovascular Diseases, Diabetes Care, Nutrition & Diabetes, Obesity and another article from Diabetes Care.